Meta-Learning of Structured Task Distributions in Humans and Machines: Experiments

 \paragraph{Bias toward spatial proximity.} We note that humans outperform the agent even in the null task distribution, despite extensive training for the agent.
 One possibility is that good human performance in the null task is explained by their performance on the compositional-passing examples in the null task distribution (Fig. \ref{fig:human_performance}c).
-However, another possibility is that humans come into the task with strong inductive biases about spatial proximity.\footnote{Spatial structure is shared by both distributions (Fig. \ref{fig:ising}) and can't explain why humans are better at compositional while agents are better at null.
-We investigate if it can explain why humans perform better overall.} While the starting tile for the grammar can be randomly chosen, the production rules operate over nearest-neighbour adjacencies.
-A system that has a bias toward local spatial structure might therefore find this task easier.
+However, another possibility is that humans come to the task with strong inductive biases about spatial proximity.\footnote{Spatial structure is shared by both distributions (Fig. \ref{fig:ising}) and can't explain why humans are better at compositional tasks while agents are better at null.
+However, here we investigate whether it can explain why humans perform better \emph{overall}.} While the starting tile for the grammar can be randomly chosen, the production rules operate over nearest-neighbour adjacencies.
+A system that has a bias toward local spatial structure might therefore perform better at the task.

-We test this intuition by comparing performance to a heuristic that uses only local spatial information.
+We test this possibility by comparing performance to a heuristic that uses only local spatial information.
 This heuristic selects uniformly from the (unrevealed) nearest neighbors of a randomly selected red tile.
 We evaluated this heuristic 1,000 times on each test board and formed a z-score statistic by subtracting the mean heuristic performance from the human's/agent's performance for each board divided by the standard deviation of the heuristic's performance.
 We find that humans do better than the neighbor heuristic (Fig.\ref{fig:convolution}a), while the agent does not.

-We can give a neural network a bias toward spatial proximity using convolutions \citep{lecun1989backpropagation}.
-To test if this helps the agent, we replaced the agent's first fully connected layer with a convolutional layer.
-We find that this agent outperforms humans on the null task distribution(Fig.\ref{fig:convolution}b).
-We also find that it outperforms the spatial heuristic described above (Fig.\ref{fig:convolution}c).
-Note that this strictly reduces the expressivity of the model, and any improvements are due to the right inductive bias.
+This indicates that humans' inductive bias for spatial proximity may partially explain the differences in performance across humans and agents.